bgrsquared/d3-react-squared/README.md

 and many others...

 # Version Updates:
+0.3.0
+- Update react to 0.14 and redux to v3.0 (and update other dependencies)
+- Linting (airbnb style).

 0.2.7:
 - Add c3-wrapper, so that you can add [c3](http://c3js.org) charts to the mix.